tedfytw1209/OCTolyzer/README.md

 ## Updates

+### 27/04/2025

+* Included functionality to manually correct the foveola centralis on the OCT B-scan of single-line, macular B-scans.
+See [Fixing segmentation errors](#fixing-segmentation-errors) for more information.

+* Added two `.pptx` files in `instructions/`, created to help train and inform end-users at the University of Edinburgh on how to use OCTolyzer, with a description on OCTolyer's pipeline, inputs, outputs and common FAQs.

 ### 25/03/2025

 * Improved efficiency of feature measurement pipeline for OCTolyzer's SLO analysis suite, replacing [AutoMorph's](https://github.com/rmaphoh/AutoMorph) vessel width measurements with those used by [AutoMorphalyzer](https://github.com/jaburke166/AutoMorphalyzer).

+* Included high-level descriptions of every output field in the measurement data sheets, the raw DataFrames can be found in `octolyzer/key_descriptions.py`.

 ### 02/02/2025